brainhack-princeton/handbook/docs/content_pages/03-06-sampleProjectWithDatalad.rst

     (datalad) [bids]$ datalad status derivatives/*

 You should see :blue:`/deface`, :blue:`/fmriprep`, :blue:`/freesurfer`, and :blue:`/mriqc` listed as untracked directories.
-You should **NOT** see :blue:`/work` listed as a directory because you added that to .gitignore.

 .. code-block:: bash

     (datalad) [bids]$ datalad status */*/anat/*

-You should see the :blue:`T1w.json` file listed as untracked, but NOT the :blue:`T1w.nii.gz` file listed.
+You should see the :blue:`T1w.json` file listed as untracked, but NOT the :blue:`T1w.nii.gz` file listed because you added the :blue:`T1w.nii.gz` file to .gitignore.

 *Step 4: Setup your /derivatives/deface dataset*
 ------------------------------------------------